esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 ### Accessibility as a Moral Case
 > Doing it because it's the necessary and right thing to do

-If you feel like you are swimming upstream when pushing for accessibility as the right th
+**Do you feel like you are swimming upstream when pushing for accessibility as the right thing to do?** 😫
+Then it can be very helpful to appeal to the business case for accessibility.

 ### Accessibility as a Business Case